nishio/learn_language/doc/README.rst

   $ make source
   $ make html
-  $ make deploy # need write access to the repository
+  $ make deploy # it need permission to my server

-To 'make deploy' we need to checkout the learn_language repository's gh-pages branch as name 'gh-pages'.
+TODO
+====

+- use 'git submodule' to store other repository in ./repos/ (now it was cloned)